What are the most spectacular roads in Mexico?

 Located in the southern portion of North America, Mexico is a land of extremes.
 The country has a 9,330 kilometer coastline but is crossed by two mountain ranges known as Sierra Madre Oriental and Sierra Madre Occidental.
 The country has high mountains and deep canyons in the center of the country, sweeping deserts in the north, and dense rain forests in the south and east.

-Altzomoni is a volcanic peak at an elevation of 4.027m (13,211ft) above the sea level, located in the State of Mexico.
+Altzomoni is a volcanic peak at an elevation of 4.027m (13,211ft) above sea level, located in the State of Mexico.
 It’s one of the highest roads of the country.

 Nevado de Toluca is a towering, inactive stratovolcano located in Estado de México.
-A road near the summit tops out at 4.254m (13,956ft) above the sea level.
+A road near the summit tops out at 4.254m (13,956ft) above sea level.
 It’s one of the highest roads of the country.

 Ojuela is a small mining ghost town located northeast of the state of Durango, in Mexico.
 The tortuous road to the town should not be attempted by those who don't know how to reverse.